sprouted-dev/organic-flow/specifications/harvest-protocol-required.md

 ### Knowledge Compounds
 Each harvest builds on previous:
 - Patterns reference other patterns
-- Seeds connect to form themes
+- Inputs connect to form themes
-- Roots evolve with evidence
+- Assumptions evolve with evidence
 - Understanding deepens

 ### Failure Becomes Valuable